akhilrex/podgrab/Readme.md

 Podgrab is a is a self-hosted podcast manager which automatically downloads latest podcast episodes.
 It is a light-weight application built using GO.

 It works best if you already know which podcasts you want to monitor.
-However there is an experimental podcast search system powered by iTunes built into Podgrab
+However there is a podcast search system powered by iTunes built into Podgrab

+*Developers Note: This project is under active development which means I release new updates very frequently.
+It is recommended that you use something like [watchtower](https://github.com/containrrr/watchtower) which will automatically update your containers whenever I release a new version or periodically rebuild the container with the latest image manually.*

 ### Motivation